eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 try {
   // create a new document
   // Construct the createKeySettings that will be used to create the key
   // for the document.
-Here we use SoftwareCreateKeySettings as an example
+Here SoftwareCreateKeySettings is used as an example
-  // provided by the identity-credential library val createSettings = SecureAreaCreateDocumentSettings(
+  // provided by the identity-credential library val createSettings = CreateDocumentSettings(
     secureAreaIdentifier = secureArea.identifier,
-    keySettings = SoftwareCreateKeySettings.Builder().build()
+    createKeySettings = SoftwareCreateKeySettings.Builder().build()
   )
   val createDocumentResult = documentManager.createDocument(
     format = MsoMdocFormat(docType = "eu.europa.ec.eudi.pid.1"),